Nauja/SoGMAPI/README.md

 Please note that the modified game executable is not and will never be a cracked version of the game.
 To play it you still have to buy the game on steam.

-## Repository structure
+## Launcher guide

-* SoGModLoader.sln: a visual studio solution containing the projects for the launcher, the modding API, and the sample mods.
+This is an application making it easy for players to install the ModLoader and manage installed mods.

-* Releases: all releases.
+### Installing the ModLoader

-* Releases/list.json: json formatted list of all releases, used by the launcher to install the ModLoader and samples.
+WIP